India, Pakistan plan to restart some economic activity during coronavirus lockdown

 Interactive graphic tracking global spread of coronavirus: open tmsnrt.rs/3aIRuz7 in an external browser

-Additional reporting by Aftab Ahmed in New Delhi, Gibram Peshimam in Islamabad, Writing by Sanjeev Miglani; Editing by Raju Gopalakrishnan
+Additional reporting by Aftab Ahmed in New Delhi, Abhirup Roy in Mumbai, Ruma Paul in Dhaka, Writing by Sanjeev Miglani; Editing by Raju Gopalakrishnan and Catherine Evans